After a great 2019, let's look at the cordless drills for 2020

-If you’re looking for something for your home workshop or garage, check out the best cordless drills below, June has been a great month.
+If you’re looking for something for your home workshop or garage, check out the best cordless drills below, we’ve had some great ones this month.
 If you’re looking for a drill on a budget, check out our reviews on the best cordless drill under $100.
-If not, then you’re in the right place as we have the best cordless drills of 2019 for you.
+If not, then you’re in the right place as we have the best cordless drills of 2020 for you.

 DeWalt is one of the most trusted tool brands in the world, along with Black + Decker, the store which you can purchase this from.
 Whether you’re new or a seasoned veteran in the world of power tools, the DeWalt is one you should have on hand.
 Features of the Dewalt DC970K-2 compact drill include: